I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_multiplytransform.md

 </tr>
 </table>

+`Matrix`

+[in] A D3DMATRIX structure that describes the matrix that is used to modify the current transform.
+For more information about D3DMATRIX, see the Microsoft Windows SDK documentation.

 ## Remarks
 The Microsoft Direct3D runtime uses D3DDDIARG_MULTIPLYTRANSFORM in a call to the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_multiplytransform.md">MultiplyTransform</a> function to inform the driver about modifications to the various transformation matrices.